cartoon-raccoon/oyster/README.md

 - Here documents/strings
 - Completions and history (including some command completion)
 - Bangbang (`!!`) expansion to last command
-- Adding variable typing to scripting system
+- Fleshing out scripting system with more constructs
     - I'm learning about programming languages now, and I might choose to develop this into an entire custom scripting language sometime down the line.
 - Additional if statement evaulation options, case statement
 - Additional prompt customizability (git status, active environments, etc)